xcube-dev/xcube-viewer/docs/user_guide/analyse.md

 ### Import

 Externally created [places](../concepts.md/#places-and-place-groups) can also be **imported**.
 The allowed formats are `text/csv`, `GeoJSON` and `WKT`.
-When importing a CSV table or a GeoJSON object, user can specify the time column name or time property.
-If given, time values are expected to be UTC and use ISO format.
+When importing a CSV table or a GeoJSON object, the time column name or time property can be specified.
+If given, time values are expected to be UTC and ISO format.

 ![Import Places](../assets/images/analysis_import_places.png)